3/3/21 Update on Durham County Cooperative Extension Services During COVID-19 Pandemic

 Services for Young Children & Families

 - Open to Durham County residents only.
-You will be asked to show proof of residency, children’s birth certificate or Medicaid and parent’s ID.
+You will be asked to show proof of residency, children’s birth certificate or Medicaid for each child born before August 31, 2016, and parent’s ID.

 - We will also be checking children’s car seats.
 If your child is not properly restrained, we will be not able to serve you until you have attended a car seat safety workshop.

-- Our Welcome Baby program will provide Drive-Up Diaper pick-up for Durham County Welcome Baby clients in need with children ages 0-5.
+Our Welcome Baby program will provide Drive-Up Diaper pick-up for Durham County Welcome Baby clients in need with children ages 0-5.
 Families should drive to the back of the building at 721 Foster Street and should stay in their cars.
 Staff will provide the appropriately sized diapers.
-Some Giving Closet requirements will be waived.
 Pick up will take place on Fridays from 9:00 a.m. to 1:00 p.m.
 ONLY.
 Pick up will not take place on Durham County Government holidays.
 Staff will wear gloves and maintain appropriate social distance.

 - You may come every other week.